wangwenx190/build-scripts/win-build-qt-mingw.md

    2. If you want to build the shared version of Qt, use "-shared" instead of "-static -static-runtime".
    3. **If you want to build QWebEngine, you have to change your system locale to English(United States)** and don't forget to change it back after building Qt.
    4. According to Qt official wiki, **QWebEngine module cannot be compiled statically**, so you have skip it using "-skip qtwebengine" when you are building the static version of Qt.
-   5. If you want Qt to load OpenGL dynamically, use "-opengl dynamic" (recommended, but need Microsoft DirectX SDK to build ANGLE), if you want Qt to use Desktop OpenGL only, use "-opengl desktop", if you want Qt to use ANGLE only, use "-opengl es2" (Windows only).
-   6. --prefix=The target directory the compiled binaries should be copied to.
+   5. --prefix=The target directory the compiled binaries should be copied to.
 3. If the configuration process above finished successfully, run below commands to build Qt and copy the compiled binaries to the target directory:
    ```text
    mingw32-make -j n && mingw32-make install